zhongwcool/Mar.Controls/Mar.Controls/README.txt

 ### ConsoleWindow

-Don't forget to config Serilog in App.cs:
+Don't forget to configure Serilog in App.cs:

     Log.Logger = new LoggerConfiguration()
                 .MinimumLevel.Debug()